-Bahrain cooperated with the U.S.-led effort in 2003 to overthrow Saddam Hussein of Iraq, despite the ruling family's opposition to that war.
-Bahrain did not contribute any of its limited funds to
+Bahrain cooperated with the U.S.-led effort in 2003 to overthrow Saddam Hussein of Iraq, despite its disagreement with the U.S. decision.
+Bahrain did not contribute any of its limited funds to Iraq reconstruction, but it attended the "Expanded Neighbors of Iraq" regional conference process that ended in 2008.
+In October 2008, Bahrain's first post-Saddam ambassador to Iraq (Saleh Ali al-Maliki) presented his credentials in Baghdad.